-Being aware of your options can make managing travel issues a lot simpler.
-While it won’t speed up your journey, it can reduce your anxiety when things get disrupted.
+Being aware of your options can make handling travel problems much easier.
+While it won’t speed up your journey, it can help you feel less stressed when things don’t go as planned.

 Passenger Rights under EU Regulation 261/2004